brandon-levan/TripleTen-Data-Science-Projects/Sprint 17 - Final Project/README.md

 ## Steps to Complete Project

-1. **Exploratory Data Analysis**
+- Step 1 - **Exploratory Data Analysis**
    - In this notebook, I cleaned, combined, and analyzed the datasets Interconnect provided in order to get a better understand and familiarity with users that churn.
-2. **Prepare Data For Model Training**
+- Step 2 - **Prepare Data For Model Training**
    - Fields need to be scaled and encoded before training the model.
 Additional, the data needs to be split into train, validation, and test data sets for model training and evaluation.
-3. **Tune & Evaluate Classification Models on Training Data**
+- Step 3 -  **Tune & Evaluate Classification Models on Training Data**
    - Perform hyperparameter tuning for a variety of classifcation models.
 Evaluate accuracy and AUC-ROC scores.Provide findings.
-4. **Choose Model & Evaluate Performance on Test Data**
+- Step 4 - **Choose Model & Evaluate Performance on Test Data**
    - Based on the accuracy and AUC-ROC scores of model training.
 Choose the best model and evaluate accuracy and AUC-ROC scores on test data.
 Provide findings and conclusions.

 ## Data Description